taddybearrr/sql-data-warehouse-project/README.md

 As a self-directed data analyst, I created this data engineering project to showcase a complete SQL-based data warehouse solution utilizing the "Medallion Architecture" data framework (Bronze → Silver → Gold) to build an ETL pipeline for a fictional retail company, **Velocity Bikes**.
 Inspired by a real-world framework taught by *Baraa Khatib Salkini*, I transformed fragmented ERP and CRM data into an analytics-ready star schema to support business intelligence and stakeholder decision-making.

+UPDATE (6/24/2025):
+After completing the core data engineering build of the data warehouse, I extended this project into Exploratory Data Analysis (EDA) and Advanced SQL Analytics.
+Using the cleaned and modeled data in the Gold layer, I developed analytical SQL queries and final reports to derive actionable business insights — completing the pipeline from raw ingestion to decision-ready outputs.

 ## 🔍 Business Problem

 The company could not generate reliable analytics due to fragmented CRM and ERP systems, poor data quality, and inconsistent structures.
 Stakeholders lacked a unified, queryable environment to support product, customer, and sales reporting.
 With bad data, it would be harder for analysts & stakeholders to find solutions to crucial business questions like:

 * Which products generate the most revenue?
 * Who are our most valuable customers?
-* What patterns exist in sales across countries and time?
+* What patterns exist in sales across countries?
-* How can we enable more effective marketing campaigns?

 I designed and implemented a modular **SQL data warehouse** to unify raw CRM and ERP datasets.
 This enabled clean, scalable, and analytics-ready data models for future business intelligence use.
 This architecture enables analysts and BI developers to confidently explore trends in customer behavior, product performance, and sales over time — without wrestling with dirty source data.